 Motion and Flow

-Incorporating lighting that emphasizes the movement of water, such as ripples and waves, can create dynamic visual effects.
-This technique enhances the natural beauty of water features by highlighting their fluidity and motion.
+Integrating lighting that highlights the flow of water, such as ripples and waves, can produce dynamic visual effects.
+This method draws attention to the fluidity and motion of water elements, enhancing their inherent beauty.

 Creating Dramatic Effects